Sandhya46-ux/AI_ChatBot_System/README.md

 -----javac --release 17 ChatbotGUI.java BotLogic.java DatabaseHandler.java Message.java

-Run the GUI:
+----Run the GUI:

-java ChatbotGUI--------
+----java ChatbotGUI--------

-The gui window will open and then you can type e.g., "hello"
+----The gui window will open and then you can type e.g., "hello"

 ------------------------------------------------------------
 Project Overview